Build System Integration

 CMake

 The preferred way in CMake is to use the new QML Type registration system, which is available in the QtInterfaceFramework module from version 6.3 onwards.
-In that version the generated code is already using the new registration macros and provides all the necessary information for CMake to generate the rest:
+In that version the generated code is already using the new registration macros and provides all the necessary information for CMake to generate the rest.
+Since 6.8 the new convenient CMake macros can be used to generate a QML module:

 qt_ifcodegen_extend_target(MyModule